Permafrost/Tundra/README.md

     * `$service` is the fully-qualified name of the translation service, which accepts a single IData document and returns a single IData document, called to translate the given `$document`.

+    * $pipeline is an optional IData document for providing arbitrary variables to the invocation of $service.

     * `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the given IData document.
 Defaults to $document.